Strabismus and amblyopia in children (squint and lazy eye)

 The treatments for squint and amblyopia are generally very effective if the squint is detected and treated early.
 In these cases, most children will have good vision in each eye in the long-term.

-If a strabismus or amblyopia is not picked up before the age of about eight years old, it is less likely that treatment will be as effective as if the problem is treated earlier.
-The level of vision in this eye will vary between individuals and some may retain a reasonable level of sight.
+If a strabismus or amblyopia is not picked up before the age of about eight years old, it is less likely that treatment will be as effective.
+The level of vision in this eye will vary between individuals.
+Some may retain a reasonable level of sight.
 Most people who have had strabismus or amblyopia since childhood that hasn’t been successfully treated are totally adapted to having poorer vision in one eye and it doesn’t cause them any problems day to day.

 Poor vision in one eye can reduce depth perception which can cause difficulties with judging distances as well as activities such as catching a ball or navigating steps.
-However, children with a lazy eye are totally adapted to this and their brain finds other ways of judging distances, so these difficulties are generally not a problem.
+However, children with a lazy eye can easily adapt to this.
+Their brain finds other ways of judging distances, so these difficulties are generally not a problem.
 If your child has strabismus or amblyopia, they won’t be able to fully see the 3D effects in 3D films.

-In the future, even if they have reduced vision in one eye your child would still be able to drive a car if the vision in their remaining eye is unaffected by other eye conditions and meets the driving standard.
+In the future, even if they have reduced vision in one eye, your child will still be able to drive a car.
+This is as long as the vision in their other eye is unaffected by other eye conditions and meets the driving standard.
 Some professions, such as being a pilot, police officer, some professional drivers, or some roles in the forces require a certain level of vision to be reached in both eyes and for both eyes to be working together.
 Keeping this in mind can help you and your child plan their career choice for the future.
-You can ask your orthoptist or optometrist for more information about certain jobs and whether your child may be affected by this.
+You can ask your child’s orthoptist or optometrist for more information about certain jobs and whether your child may be affected by this.

 Coping